Whyzanet/WhyzaGC/README.md

 randomise - looping counter from 0 to 15 roulette wheel used for random number generation.
 Pinned to CPU0 on ESP32.

-grabrandomnum - the function called by the interrupt to grab a number from the loop.
+grabrandomnum - the function called by the interrupt to grab a number from the roulette wheel loop.
 Triggered by the pulse pin on the MightyOhm

 echorandom - Dislay the random number on a new line via Tlog to serial/telnet/HTTP.